rsanche4/Good-Old-Games/Dead Shot Girl/README.txt

 Dead Shot Girl is an arcade zombie shooter game inspired by the Lone Gunman Mutation of left for dead using raycasting!
 Try to shoot as many zombies as possible!

 Available for Windows.
-Downloadable exe here!
+Downloadable exe here as well!

 https://www.moddb.com/games/dead-shot-girl